 The Context

 Moldova is a small country between southern Ukraine and Romania, with a population of 2.6 million people.
-Nearly 700,000 people from Ukraine have crossed the border in search of a safe place.
+Over a million people from Ukraine have crossed the border in search of a safe place.
 This has made Moldova the country with the highest number of displaced people per capita in Europe.
 Refugee’ flows out of Ukraine are continuous and evolve with the dynamics of the conflict.
-By the end of September, more than 285,000 people had re-crossed the border back to Ukraine.
-Currently, more than 95,000 people are registered in Moldova, hosted mainly in private accommodations (97%), but also in refugee accommodation centers set up by the government.
+By the end of February, more than 817,000 people had re-crossed the border back to Ukraine.
+Currently, more than 120,000 people are registered under the Temporary Protection in Moldova, hosted mainly in private accommodations (97%), but also in refugee accommodation centers (RAC) set up by the government.
 They are mostly women and children.

 Our intervention